-Whilst these theories have been widely applied to different education contexts, there is little understanding of pedagogical approaches to postgraduate studies.
-This is particularly salient for a more complex and evolving methodology such as hermeneutic phenomenology (Crowther & Thomson, 2022a).
-Hermeneutic phenomenology is a philosophical approach that combines hermeneutics (the theory and methodology of interpretation) and phenomenology (the structures of lived accounts) to explore and understand the lived experiences of individuals.
+explore and understand the lived experiences of individuals.
 This work is situated in a philosophical worldview of self and world being inexplicably connected.
 It draws on philosophical underpinnings to interpret the meanings of participants' experiences situated within their broader historical and cultural context.
 This genre of graduate research requires approaches to learning and teaching that perhaps extend beyond what is commonly used in other methodological approaches.
 Smythe and Spence (2020a) foregrounded postgraduates' lived experiences of working with data when doing hermeneutic phenomenology research.
 They found that applying hermeneutic phenomenology understanding to a research project requires more than reading and following a process or ontic (specific, factual, concrete) aspects.
-Smythe and Spence contend that 'There is an openness to the phenomenological hermeneutic way that is beyond a logical, step by step "do this and then do that" approach' (p.2).
-This echoes the work of others who have reported on how hermeneutic phenomenology demands so much more from the researcher (Crowther & Thomson, 2020; Crowther & Thomson, 2022a; Dibley et al., 2020).
+Smythe and Spence contend that "There is an openness to the phenomenological hermeneutic way that is beyond a logical, step by step 'do this and then do that' approach" (p.
+2).
+This echoes the work of others who have reported on how hermeneutic phenomenology demands so much more from the researcher (Crowther & Thomson, 2020, 2022a; Dibley et al., 2020).

-The topics of investigation in hermeneutic phenomenology studies are often personal and sensitive lived experiences of phenomenon: these experiences can be dramatic, confronting, life-altering and profoundly upsetting.
+The topics of investigation in hermeneutic phenomenology studies are often personal and sensitive lived experiences of phenomenon: these experiences can be dramatic, confronting, life-altering, and profoundly upsetting.
 Students new to this methodology often find their initial exposure to this interpretive genre of research difficult and personally demanding (Crowther & Thomson, 2022b).
-They frequently speak of their unsettledness as they grapple with the unbounded and non-formulaic nature of this form of human inquiry (Crowther & Thomson, 2022a; Spence, 2017).
+They frequently speak of their unsettledness as they grapple with the unbounded and nonformulaic nature of this form of human inquiry (Crowther & Thomson, 2022a; Spence, 2017).
 Singer provides an apt metaphor:

 Beginning to reason is like stepping onto an escalator that leads upward and out of sight.
-Once we take the first step, the distance to be travelled is independent of our will and we cannot know in advance where we shall end (Singer, 2011, p.
-88).
+Once we take the first step, the distance to be travelled is independent of our will and we cannot know in advance where we shall end.
+(Singer, 2011, p.
+88)

-Moreover reading the philosophical underpinnings of hermeneutic phenomenology, particularly the works of Martin Heidegger, can be both disconcerting and awe-inspiring (Smythe & Spence, 2012; Smythe & Spence, 2020b).
+Moreover, reading the philosophical underpinnings of hermeneutic phenomenology, particularly the works of Martin Heidegger, can be both disconcerting and aweinspiring (Smythe & Spence, 2012; Smythe & Spence, 2020b).
 Students refer to these works as dense and impenetrable with philosophical notions that are contrary to academic norms (Smythe & Spence, 2020a; Spence, 2017).
-Steiner (1978) describes an experiential approach to reading Heidegger's texts: 'We are to be slowed down, bewildered, and barred in our reading so that we may be driven deep'. (p.
+Steiner (1991) describes an experiential approach to reading Heidegger's texts: "We are to be slowed down, bewildered, and barred in our reading so that we may be driven deep" (p.
 8).

 Reading philosophical texts requires a dwelling-in that is more than reading technically in a defined process for acquiring information.
 Philosophical reading requires self-discovery and an openness to a call to thinking that requires an internal dialogue with the texts and gentle forbearance.
-Yet, this process is bewildering due to the myriad approaches of hermeneutic phenomenology, and a plethora of philosophers propagating the tradition (van Manen, 2014), particularly when they hold different worldviews and attitudes (Dowling, 2011).
+Yet, this process is bewildering due to the myriad approaches of hermeneutic phenomenology, and a plethora of philosophers propagating the tradition (Van Manen, 2014), particularly when they hold different worldviews and attitudes (Dowling, 2011).

-All aspects of doing hermeneutic phenomenology methodology can be at odds with what is considered the standard 'way' for postgraduate research scholarship.
-For example, it involves a different approach to reviewing the literature (Crowther, Smythe, & Spence, 2014; Smythe & Spence, 2012) and how data is gathered (Crowther & Thomson, 2022a; Dibley et al., 2020).
-Neophyte researchers can feel overwhelmed by pages of lived experience transcripts when confronted by multiple ways to analyse the data (Crowther et al., 2017; Dibley et al., 2020).
+All aspects of doing hermeneutic phenomenology methodology can be at odds with what is considered the standard "way" for postgraduate research scholarship.
+For example, it involves a different approach to reviewing the literature (Crowther et al., 2014; Smythe & Spence, 2012) and how data is gathered (Crowther & Thomson, 2022a; Dibley et al., 2020).
+Neophyte researchers can feel overwhelmed by pages of lived experience transcripts when confronted by multiple ways to analyze the data (Crowther et al., 2017; Dibley et al., 2020).
 Smythe and Spence (2020a) acknowledge the often-overwhelming feelings that arise when confronting and embracing hermeneutic phenomenology data analysis: